adobe/cordova-acpplaces-monitor/README.md

 ```
 ##### Registering the extension with ACPCore and starting the Places Monitor:

- > Note: It is required to initialize the SDK via native code inside your AppDelegate and MainApplication for iOS and Android respectively.
-For more information see how to initialize [Core](https://aep-sdks.gitbook.io/docs/getting-started/initialize-the-sdk).

 ##### **iOS**
 Within the App's application:didFinishLaunchingWithOptions, register the SDK extensions:
 ```objective-c